concrete5cojp/concrete5-Coding-Guideline/readme.md

 `<li class="prev"><a href="#">&larr; Previous</a></li>`

 - Use `prev` class
-- If there is no link, add `disable` class (Or you could simply choose not to display)
+- If there is no link, add `disable` class (If you don't want to display the previous link when it's not linked, please adjust CSS by using these classes.)
 - Add `<span></span>`
 - The text `&larr; Previous` can be configurable to any text